OpenSight/StorLever/README.md

 Introduction
 ===========

-StorLever is a management, configuration, monitor system for storage & network resource in Linux, which provides a set of well-designed REST-styled web API as well as a web panel.
+StorLever is a management, configuration, monitor system for storage & network resource of Linux, which provides a set of well-designed RESTful-styled web API as well as a web panel.

 The primary goal of StorLever is to ease the management of storage resources on Linux server.
-Built on top of existing Linux management tools, StorLever provides a user-friendly web panel for Linux system administrators, which can reduce the learning curve and enhance the user experience for them.
+Built on top of existing Linux management tools, StorLever provides a user-friendly web panel for system administrators, which can reduce the learning curve and enhance the user experience for them.

 Besides web panel, StorLever offers a set of RESTful-style(HTTP+JSON) APIs to manage the Linux system remotely, which is another powerful feature.
-Based on it, the third-party management software on another host (such as central manage system) can easily take over the remote Linux system no matter what language and platform it is built on.
+Based on it, the third-party management software on another host (such as central manage system) can easily manage the remote Linux system no matter what language and platform it is built on.
 Human can pleasently understand the REST API's output as well as the computer program can interpret it easily.
 Any program language has its mature library to handle HTTP protocol and interpret JSON string.
 SDK for StorLever can easily develop on any language and platform.